SyrineB11/SyrineB11/README.md

-- 👋 Hi, I’m @SyrineB11
+- 👋 Hi, I’m Syrine Bahri CS engineering student at ENSI and specialized in AI
-- 👀 I’m interested in computer science , coding .
+- 👀 I’m interested in AI,Machine Learning(supervised,unsupervised,recommender systems..),DL,NLP,multimodality...
-- 🌱 I’m currently learning about machine learning ,AI and  deep learning
+- 🌱 I’m currently learning more about machine learning , deep learning,AI,RL,NLP,SKLEARN,..
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me syrinebahri6@gmail.com

 <!---
 SyrineB11/SyrineB11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.